sorachung/pet-journal/README.md

 #### Demo
 * existing user login email: sora@chung.com
-* can also register as new user
+* can also register as new user and start by adding a pet

 ## Planning Docs
 * [ERD](https://dbdiagram.io/d/61e1fd3f4bca010ae98dbe93)